schemaofthings/schemaofthings.org/productivity_design.md/Scheme Of Things.md

-﻿# Scheme Of Things
+﻿# Schema Of Things

-*What is the scheme of things?*
+*What is the schema of things?*

 ![](Screenshot%20(3).png)